Borneo Nature Foundation (BNF)

 Reforestation Program

-Reforesting burnt and logged areas of the Sebangau National Park is an essential part of our work to protect the home of the Bornean orangutan.
-Planting trees expands orangutan habitat, prevents soil erosion and reduces the risk of fire; it engages local communities in conservation; and it contributes to the global fight to stop climate change.
+Reforesting burnt and logged areas of the Sebangau National Park is an essential to protecting the home of the Bornean orangutan.
+Planting trees expands orangutan habitat, prevents soil erosion and reduces the risk of fire.
+It also engages local communities in conservation and contributes to the global fight to stop climate change.

-Alongside these programs BNF works with a wide range of local partners and stakeholders throughout Kalimantan.
+BNF’s long-term ecological monitoring helps us understand what wildlife needs to thrive in their habitat.
+The research team is able to identify the threats to forest ecosystems, assess the effects of disturbance on both wildlife and habitat, and continuously evaluate the impacts of conservation initiatives.
+BNF works with a wide range of local partners.
 Together, these organizations survey biodiversity, make recommendations on forest management, support conservation efforts and advise on national and international strategies to protect the natural habitats and wildlife of the island of Borneo.

 Orangutans in Borneo Need Your Help!